MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 1. Round your total to a multiple of 100 and compare it against the number of licenses you have.

     For example:

     - If in Microsoft Defender portal **Device inventory**, you have *1204* IoT devices.
     - Round down to *1200* devices.
     - You have 240 ME5 licenses, which cover **1200** devices

     You need another **4** standalone devices to cover the gap.

 For more information, see the [Defender for Endpoint Device discovery overview](/microsoft-365/security/defender-endpoint/device-discovery).

 > [!NOTE]
-> Devices listed on the **Computers & Mobile** tab, including those managed by Defender for Endpoint or otherwise, are not included in the number of [devices](/azure/defender-for-iot/organizations/billing#defender-for-iot-devices) monitored by Defender for IoT. <!-- change the link?? if we add this section to the previous page. i think we should -->
+> Devices listed on the **Computers & Mobile** tab, including those managed by Defender for Endpoint or otherwise, are not included in the number of [devices](enterprise-for-iot.md#identified-unique-devices) monitored by Defender for IoT.

 ### Purchase standalone licenses